beitang/Learning_Notes/ThePragmaticProgrammer.md

 - Make sure that everything is under source code control - documentation, phone number lists, memos to vendors, makefiles, build and release procedures, that little shell script that burns the CD master - everything.
 - Source code control and builds: You can have product builds that are automatic and repeatable.
 - Don't forget that an SCCS is equally applicable to the things you do outside of work.

+---

+# Chapter 3: The Basic Tools
+## Debugging
+- Software defects manifest themselves in a variety of ways, from misunderstood requirements to coding errors.
+- Psychology of Debugging
+-- Embrace the fact that debugging is just problem solving, and attack it as such.
+- Tip 24: Fix the Problem.
+Not the Blame.
+-- It doesn't really matter whether the bug is your fault or someone else's.
+It is still your problem.
+- A Debugging Mindset
+-- You need to turn off many of the defenses you use each day to protect your ego, tune out any project pressures you may be under, and get yourself comfortable.
+- Tip 25: Don't Panic
+-- It is easy to get into a panic, especially if you are facing a deadline, or have a nervous boss or client breathing down your neck while you are trying to find the cause of the bug.
+But it is very important to step back a pace, and actually think about what could be causing the symptoms that you believe indicate a bug.
+-- If your first reaction on witnessing a bug or seeing a bug report is "that's impossible." you are plainly wrong.
+Don't waste a single neuron on the train of thought that begins "but that can't happen" because quite clearly it can, and has.
+-- Beware of myopia when debugging.
+Resist the urge to fix just the symptoms you see: it is more likely that the actual fault may be several steps removed from what you are observing, and may involve a number of other related things.
+Always try to discover the root cause of a problem, not just this particular appearance of it.
+- Wheret to Start
+-- Before you start to look at the bug, make sure that you are working on code that compiled cleanly -- without warnings.
+-- You may need to interview the user who reported the bug in order to gather more data than you were initially given.
+-- Artificial tests don't exercise enought of application.
+You must brutally test both boundary conditions and realistic end-user usage patterns.
+You need to do this systematically.
+- Debugging Strategies
+-- Once you think you know what is going on, it's time to find out what the program thinks is going on.
+-- Bug Reproduction
+--- The best way to start fixing a bug is to make it reproducible.
+After all, if you can't reproduce it, how will you know if it is ever fixed?
+--- But we want more than a bug that can be reproduced by following some long series of steps: we want a bug that can be reproduced with a single command.
+It's a lot harder to fix a bug if you have to go through 15 steps to get to the point where the bug shows up.
+Sometimes by forcing yourself to isolate the circumstances that display the bug, you'll even gain an insight on how to fix it.
+-- Visualize Your Data
+--- Often, the easiest way to discern what a program is doing - or what it is going to do - is to get a good look at the data it is operating on.
+--- Even if your debugger has limited support for visualizing data, you can still do it yourself - either by hand, with paper and pencil, or with external plotting programs.
+--- The DDD debugger has some visualization capabilities, and is freely available.
+-- Tracing
+--- Debuggers generally focus on the state of the program now.
+Sometimes you need more - you need to watch the state of a program or a data structure over time.
+Seeing a stack trace can only tell you how you got here directly.
+It can't tell you what you were doing prior to this call chain, especially in event-based systems.
+--- Tracing statements are those little diagnostic messages you print to the screen or to a file that say things such as "got here" and "value of x = 2."
+It's a primitive technique compared with IDE-style debuggers, but it is peculiarly effective at diagnosing several classes of errors that debuggers can't.
+Tracing is invaluable in any system where time itself is a factor: concurrent processes, real-time systems, and event-based applications.
+--- Trace messages should be in a regular, consistent format: you may want to parse them automatically.
+--- Corrupt variables?
+Check their neighborhood.
+-- Rubber Ducking
+--- A very simple but particularly useful technique for finding the cause of a problem is simply to explain it to someone else.
+--- It sounds simple, but in explaining the problem to another person you must explicitly state things that you may take for granted when going through the code yourself.
+By having to verbalize some of these assumptions, you may suddenly gain new insight into the problem.
+-- Process of Elimination
+--- It is possible that a bug exists in the OS, the compiler, or a third-party product - but this should not be your first thought.
+It is much more likely that the bug exists in the application code under development.
+It is generally more profitable to assume that the application code is incorrectly calling into a library than to assume that the library itself is broken.
+Even if the problem does lie with a third party, you'll still have to eliminate your code before submitting the bug report.
+- Tip 26: "select" Isn't Broken
+-- We now use the phrase "select is broken" as a gentle reminder whenever one of us starts blaming the system for a fault that is likely to be our own.
+-- If you "changed only one thing" and the system stopped working, that one thing was likely to be responsible, directly or indirectly, no matter how farfetched it seems.
+-- If, however, you have no obvious place to start looking, you can always rely on a good old-fashioned binary search.
+See if the symptons are present at either of two far away spots in the code.
+Then look in the middle.
+If the problem is present, then the bug lies between the start and the middle point; otherwise, it is between the middle point and the end.
+You can continue in this fashion until you narrow down the spot sufficiently to identify the problem.
+- The Element of Surprise
+-- The amount of surprise you feel when something goes wrong is directly proportional to the amount of trust and faith you have in the code being run.
+That's why, when faced with a "surprising" failure, you must realize that one or more of your assumptions is wrong.
+Don't gloss over a routine or piece of code involved in the bug because you "know" it works.
+Prove it.
+Prove it in this context, with this data, with these boundary conditions.
+- Tip 27: Don't Assume It - Prove It.
+-- When you come across a surprise bug, beyong merely fixing it, you need to determine why this failure wasn't caught earlier.
+Consider whether you need to amend the unit or other tests so that they would have caught it.
+-- Also, if the bug is the result of bad data that was propagated through a couple of levels before causing the explosion, see if better parameter checking in thos routines would have isolated it earlier.
+-- Whil you're at it, are there any other places in the code that may be susceptible to this same bug?
+Now is the time to find and fix them.
+Make sure that whatever happened, you'll knnow if it happens again.
+-- If it took a long time to fix this bug, ask yourself why.
+Is there anythong you can do to make fixing this bug easier the next time around?
+Perhaps you could build in better testing hooks, or write a log file analyzer.
+-- Finally, if the bug is the result of someone's wrong assumption, discuss the problem with the whole team: if one person misunderstands, then it's possible many people do.
+- Debugging Checklist
+-- Is the problem being reported a direct result of the underlying bug, or merely a symptom?
+-- Is the bug really in the compiler?
+Is it in the OS?
+Or is it in your code?
+-- If you explained this problem in detail to a coworker, what would you say?
+-- If the suspect code passes its unit tests, are the tests complete enough?
+What happens if you run the unit test with this data?
+-- Do the conditions that caused this bug exist anywhere else in the system?